-Cricket has seen a surge in popularity in recent years, largely down to the introduction of Twenty20 cricket and the emergence of the Indian Premier League (IPL).
+Cricket betting sites have seen a surge in popularity recently, largely due to the introduction of Twenty20 cricket and the emergence of the Indian Premier League (IPL).
 This traditional game has gained a whole new following among younger fans interested in these new, exciting formats.

-Cricket betting sites have piggybacked on the growth of the sport and it’s now commonplace for even US-oriented sites to host wagers on cricket.
-Sites that cater to other parts of the world often have a broad and deep variety of wagers on both major matches and lower-profile games.
+Cricket betting websites have piggybacked on the growth of the sport and it’s now commonplace for most sports betting sites to host wagers on cricket.
+Operators often have a broad and deep variety of wagers on major matches and even lower-profile games.

-Of all the sports in the world, cricket is particularly well-suited for wagering.
+Of all the sports in the world, cricket is particularly well-suited for online wagering.
 The variety of possible wagers on any given match is almost endless.
-There are straight up wagers on who will win, bets on the top run scorer, most wickets taken, the points total and more.
+There are cricket wagers on what team will win, bets on the top run-scorer, most wickets taken, points totals, and more.
 On top of all that, cricket is never really out of season.
-There’s always something to bet on somewhere.

-Choosing a betting site is the most important task you have as a punter with the safety of your funds being the number one priority.
-Deposit bonuses, betting options and all the rest are nice, but nothing ranks higher in importance than ensuring your money is kept safe and your winnings are paid.
+Choosing a cricket betting site is the most important task you have as a punter, with the safety of your funds being the number one priority.
+Deposit bonuses and signup promotions are nice, but nothing ranks higher in importance than ensuring your money is kept safe and your winnings are paid.

-This is the hardest part for newbies to get right because knowing where to play is a matter of experience.
+Knowing where to play is a matter of experience.
 Once you’ve been involved in the industry for as long as we have, you start to collect experience.
-You’ve played at enough sites, read enough industry news and talked with enough real gamblers that you start to get a sense of which sites are in it for the long haul and which are best avoided.

-The sites that we recommend on this page are all very established in sports betting.
-Most of these sites are a decade old at the minimum.
-Some have been online since the 90s.
+The cricket betting websites recommended on this page are all very established in online sports betting.
+Most of these establishments are a decade old at the minimum.
+Some have been online since the 90s, while others have had land-based shops open for many decades.
 This kind of staying power indicates financial stability and an ability to maintain good standing in the industry.

 Formats and Variations of Cricket